HerbertKoelman/cpp-logger/README.md

 - the program name property of the sink
 - the current logging level.

-> **WARN** it is possible to create loggers without using the factories, but using factories is our the preferred way.
+> **WARN** it is possible to create loggers without using the factories, but using factories is our preferred way.

 The following functions are affecting all the registered loggers.
 - `logger::set_level()`: set the current logging level of all regsitered loggers.